How Much Does a Pool Fence Cost?

 Pool Size and Shape

 Naturally, larger pools will need a larger fence, and that increased size means a higher cost.
-According to Angi, the cost of a pool fence per foot is $15 to $25.
+The cost of a pool fence per foot is $15 to $25.
 So a pool fence could cost $2,000 for 100 linear feet, while 300 linear feet could cost around $6,000.

 The shape of the pool will also affect the cost.
 Many pools are a standard rectangle shape, which is ideal for building a fence.
 However, a pool with curved edges could cost more if you choose to have the fence follow the pool shape.